Winter Fuel Payment - you have not received it before

 How you’ll be paid if you’re receiving benefits

-You’ll receive your Winter Fuel Payment in the same way as you are usually paid your State Pension or main benefit payment.
+You’ll receive your Winter Fuel Payment in the same way as you are paid your State Pension or main benefit payment.

 How much you can get and when you will be paid